-- Domestic abuse, adult mental health problems and parental substance misuse may be features in families where children are exposed to abuse. - Abnormal attachment to child e.g., overly anxious or disinterest in the child Scapegoats one child in the family - Imposes inappropriate expectations on the child e.g., prevents the child's developmental exploration or learning, or normal social interaction through overprotection. - Wider parenting difficulties may (or may not) be associated with this form of abuse.

-Indicators of in the family/environment:

-- Lack of support from family or social network. - Marginalised or isolated by the community. - History of mental health, alcohol or drug misuse or domestic violence. - History of unexplained death, illness or multiple surgery in parents and/or siblings of the family. - Past history of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault or a culture of physical chastisement.
+- Domestic abuse, adult mental health problems and parental substance misuse may be features in families where children are exposed to abuse. - Abnormal attachment to child e.g., overly anxious or disinterest in the child Scapegoats one child in the family - Imposes inappropriate expectations on the child e.g., prevents the child's developmental exploration or learning, or normal social interaction through overprotection. - Wider parenting difficulties may [or may not] be associated with this form of abuse.
+Indicators of in the family/environment: - Lack of support from family or social network. - Marginalised or isolated by the community. - History of mental health, alcohol or drug misuse or domestic violence (including where they see, hear, or experience its effects) - History of unexplained death, illness or multiple surgery in parents and/or siblings of the family. - Past history of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault or a culture of physical chastisement.